delta-io/delta/kernel/USER_GUIDE.md

 Byte[] scanStateRowBytes = RowUtils.serialize(scanStateRow);
 Byte[] scanFileRowBytes = RowUtils.serialize(scanFileRow);

-// Optionally the connector add a split info to the task (scan file, scan state) to
+// Optionally the connector adds a split info to the task (scan file, scan state) to
-// split reading of the Parquet files into multiple tasks.
+// split reading of a Parquet file into multiple tasks.
 The task gets split info
 // along with the scan file row and scan state row.
 Split split = ...; // connector specific class, not related to Kernel